sol-eng/singularity-rstudio/README.md

 Also make sure you set the 'SLURM_VERSION' variable to the same version  than your HPC cluster is using.

 If you intend to submit jobs from within the Singularity Container, please make sure to point the environment variable `SLURM_CONF` to the location of `slurm.conf` on the HPC cluster in `launcher-env`.
 For AWS ParallelCluster one would set `SLURM_CONF=/opt/slurm/etc/slurm.conf`.

+For the RHEL 8 and 9 images - you will find a script `rhn.sh` in the `scripts` subfolder - please put your RHN credentials there so the docker build process can make use of the RHEL packages.
+While the containers are bootstrapped from the free UBI images, some packages are not available in the UBI repo and hence a registration against Red Hat Network is necessary.

 ## Dockerfiles